Shwetaambarkhane/WebMDInterviewTestSwiftUI/README.md

 - NewsArticleView.swift: The SwiftUI view for displaying detailed information about a single news article.
 - WebMDInterviewTestSwiftUITests.swift: For more detailed instructions, check the swift file.

-## Notes
-- For image rendering you can use native or a 3rd party solution
-- You are encouraged to make adjustments for clarity.
-- You are encouraged to use latest iOS SDKs (17+)